aakashr02/File-Integrity-Monitor/README.md

 <br><br>

-## Comparsion and Analysis with Other Tools
+## Comparison and Analysis with Other Tools
 <br>

 ### 1. Wazuh File Integrity Monitoring System